-Dr Aydin Nassehi BSc (Sharif), MSc (Lboro), MSc (Oxon), PhD (Bath), (Reader in Manufacturing Systems), Artificial intelligence in production; Cyber-physical production systems; Digital manufacturing; Industry 4.0; Manufacturing informatics; Multi-agent simulation of value adding systems.
+Professor Aydin Nassehi BSc (Sharif), MSc (Lboro), MSc (Oxon), PhD (Bath), (Professor of Production Systems), Artificial intelligence in production; cyber-physical production systems; daydreaming factories; digital manufacturing; industry 4.0; manufacturing informatics; multi-agent simulation of value adding systems; society 5.0.

 Professor Simon Neild MEng, PhD(Oxon), (Professor in Non-linear Structural Dynamics), Adaptive control; control of hydraulic systems; damage detection; dynamic substructure testing; non-linear dynamics.